Updated November, 2020

 Like talking about any important and complicated issue, research shows that it’s helpful to have many conversations instead of trying to have one big talk.
 This is similar to having ongoing conversations instead of one big “birds and the bees” talk about sex.
 There is age appropriate information for each stage.

-Lots of well-informed people and organizations have already thought about this, and we thought it would be helpful to put together a list with resources for parents, caregivers, and teachers of younger children, older children, and teens.
+Lots of well-informed people and organizations have already given these topics lots of thought, so we’ve put together a list with resources for parents, caregivers, and teachers of younger children, older children, and teens.

 We plan to continue updating this page!
 We are trying to keep this list short enough that it’s easy to take in, but there is definitely room for a few more items.
 Contact 4SC coordinator, Ilana Gerjuoy if you have suggestions for additions or changes.